 - PO number.

-The more detailed information is described in the Purchase order, the more effective will the procurement process be.
+The more detailed the information is described in the Purchase order, the more effective the procurement process will be.

-Using Purchase Order in Precoro one can solve following problems:
+By using Precoro's Purchase Orders one can solve the following problems:

-- recording of all pre-submitted requests for purchase from different departments;
+- record all the pre-submitted requests for purchases from different departments;

-- tracking and managing orders of the enterprise;
+- track and manage orders for the company;

-- planning of future deliveries referring to already submitted orders for all types of purchases;
+- plan for future deliveries by referring to existing submitted orders for all types of purchases;

-- control costs of the company, making company's budget and the identification of unexpected expenses of the enterprise.
+- control company costs, budget, and identify any unexpected expenses of the enterprise.

-A purchase order is created by the purchase manager or office manager, depending on the purchasing process in the company.
-A purchase order is created either from scratch or by using already submitted Purchase Requests.
-The client sets up the hierarchy of approves for the control of the needs of goods, vendor selection and accordance between PO and appropriate budget.
-If this process is set up in Precoro, every Purchase Order must be approved at all levels of hierarchy.
-Once it is done, PO can be sent to the supplier for fulfillment.
+A purchase order is created by the purchase manager or office manager, depending on the company's specific purchasing process.
+A Purchase Order can be created either from scratch or by using a pre-existing Purchase Requisition.
+The client sets up the hierarchy of approvals for the control of the needs of goods, vendor selection, and in accordance between PO and appropriate budget.
+If this process is set up in Precoro, every Purchase Order must be approved at all levels of the hierarchy.
+Once all approvals have been made, the PO can be sent to the supplier for fulfillment.